sabia-group/How-Tos/docs/source/index.rst

 In this webpage, you will find a collection of "How-To" explanations compiled by the SabIA group from 2024 onwards.
 We hope this is useful!

+The Simulations from Ab Initio Approaches (SabIA) group is hosted at the MPI for the Structure and Dynamics of Matter in Hamburg, Germany.
+Check out our webpage too, under `this link`_.

+Contributions come from all members of the group.

 .. note::

    This project is under active development.